Jacob Two-Two (TV series): Jacob's family

 Jacob's elder twin brother and sister.
 Energetic, athletic, full of daring and theatrical bravado.
-They have their secret club, Kid Power, and spend long hours in their clubhouse in the yard fighting imaginary battles as their alter egos the intrepid Shapiro (Emma) and the fearless O'Toole (Noah).
-They usually won't allow Jacob into their 'clubhouse' (which makes him long to get in there all the more), only letting him in whenever there's a job that either they don't want to handle or know he can do it.
+They have their secret club, Kid Power, and spend long hours in their clubhouse in the yard fighting imaginary battles as their alter egos, the intrepid Shapiro (Emma) and the fearless O'Toole (Noah).
+They only let Jacob join their club when there's a job they either don't want to handle or know he can handle.
 He often does their bidding in the hope that maybe this time they will let him inside.
 Noah is voiced by Marc McMulkin.
 Emma is voiced by Kaitlin Howell.